kylescotshank/IntroToFASTQCandTrimmomatic/README.md

 To further explain:

-  * Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description (like a FASTA title line).
+  * Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description (like a FASTA description).
   * Line 2 is the raw sequence letters.
   * Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again.
   * Line 4 encodes the quality values for the sequence in Line 2, and must contain the same number of symbols as letters in the sequence.